selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ---
 title: A good life 🌱
-tags: phil skills essais top
+tags: phil sk essais top
 ---

 Think of yourself as dead.